 Every child who comes into one of The Children's Aid Society's health centers receives comprehensive, continuous and coordinated care.
 Children are assigned to a primary care provider who serves as his or her "medical home."
 Adolescent-friendly services including confidential reproductive health and family planning services are also available at all sites.
 In addition to preventive and illness care, all health centers also provide pharmacy and laboratory services for our patients.

 Pediatricians in collaboration with nurse practitioners, provide the majority of our medical services.
 Most specialty and in-patient services are referred to Mount Sinai Medical Center, New York-Presbyterian Hospital or The Children's Hospital at Montefiore, depending on a family's location.

-Whereas our school-based centers serve their school communities, Children’s Aid’s community health centers are open to the public and accept all forms of public health insurance and some forms of private insurance and.
+Whereas our school-based centers serve their school communities, Children’s Aid’s community health centers are open to the public and accept all forms of public health insurance and some forms of private insurance.

 Community Health Centers

-With locations in the Bronx, Harlem and Midtown East, our community health centers provide a wide range of services to children and teenagers.
+With locations in the Bronx and Harlem, our community health centers provide a wide range of services to children and teenagers.

 - Comprehensive Medical

 - Family Planning